Ford Fusion (Americas): First generation (2006)

-The new Fusion was built on Ford's CD3 platform, which was designed by Mazda as the Mazda G platform.
-The Fusion was the first production car to feature the "new face of Ford" three-bar grille.
+The Fusion used Ford's CD3 platform, originally designed by Mazda as its G platform, its wheelbase stetched by 5 cm and width extended by 5.5 cm.
+The Fusion was the first production car to use Ford's three-bar grille.

-The Fusion was available in S, SE, and SEL trims.
-The base engine was the 160 hp Mazda-designed 2.3 L Duratec 23 I4, paired with either a 5-speed manual or 5-speed automatic transmission, both also designed by Mazda.
-SE and SEL models were also available with a 221 hp 3.0 L Duratec 30 V6 and a 6-speed automatic, made by Aisin Japan.

-The Fusion shares some interior parts with the otherwise unrelated Mk III Ford Mondeo, such as part of the console and the seats.
+Available in S, SE, and SEL trims, the standard engine on each was the 160 hp Mazda-designed 2.3 L Duratec 23 I4, paired with either a 5-speed manual or 5-speed automatic transmission, both also designed by Mazda.
+SE and SEL models were also available with a 221 hp 3.0 L Duratec 30 V6 and a 6-speed automatic made by Aisin Japan.
+The Fusion shared some interior parts with the otherwise-unrelated European Mk III Ford Mondeo, such as part of the console and the seats.

-The Fusion was heavily based on Mazda designs.
-Ford used Mazda's G platform, which Ford called the CD3 platform.
-In addition, the I4 engine, as well as both 5-speed transmissions, were designed by Mazda.
-The Fusion benefitted greatly from this, with Mazda-like handling and reliability.
-The Ford designed V6 was actually the only Ford designed major powertrain or chassis component within the Fusion.

-Ford's early advertising campaign for the Fusion in the United States was entitled "Life in Drive", while in Canada it was "Create a Reaction".
-In January 2007, the company launched a new campaign for the Fusion titled "Fusion Challenge" (later renamed "Ford Challenge").
-The American Ford Fusion emerged the winner over the Toyota Camry and Honda Accord based on the attributes of styling, reliability from Consumer Reports, handling, and "fun to drive" in head-to-head comparison tests with the Japanese sedans performed by subscribers of Car and Driver and Road & Track magazines in the Washington D.C. and Los Angeles regions.
+Ford's early advertising campaign for the Fusion in the United States used the tagline, "Life in Drive", in the U.S. and "Create a Reaction," in Canada.
+In January 2007, the company launched a new campaign for the Fusion with the tagline "Fusion Challenge" (later, "Ford Challenge").
+The American Ford Fusion emerged the winner over the Toyota Camry and Honda Accord based on the attributes of styling, reliability from Consumer Reports, handling, and "fun to drive" in head-to-head comparison tests with the Japanese sedans performed by subscribers of Car and Driver and Road & Track magazines in the Washington, D.C., and Los Angeles regions.

 In July 2007, Motor Trend reported that Ford's Special Vehicle Team tuner group planned to release a Fusion GT in late 2009 or early 2010.
 Its 3.5-liter Eco-Boost V-6 would make about 340 horsepower.
 No such vehicle ever came to fruition.